Skip to content

 Step 2.
 Spread the graham cracker squares in a solid layer on the baking sheet.

 Step 3.
 Add the butter and sugar to a saucepan over medium heat on the stove.
-Bring to a boil, and boil stirring constantly for 2 minutes.
+Bring to a boil, stirring constantly for 2 minutes.

 Step 4.
 Remove the mixture from the heat and stir in the pecans.